cymondez/nest-simple-config/README.md

 ## 🔒 Typed Configuration Options

-> **✨ New in version 2.0.0**: Enhanced type safety and validation for your configuration objects.
+> **✨ Enhanced Feature**: Enhanced type safety and validation for your configuration objects.

 For applications requiring strong typing and validation, you can use typed configuration options with class-validator decorators.